autowarefoundation/autoware-documentation/docs/design/autoware-architecture/vehicle/index.md

-# Vehicle interface design
+# Vehicle Interface design

 ## Abstract

-The Vehicle component provides an interface between Autoware and a vehicle that passes control signals to the vehicle’s drive-by-wire system and receives vehicle information that is passed back to Autoware.
+The Vehicle Interface component provides an interface between Autoware and a vehicle that passes control signals to the vehicle’s drive-by-wire system and receives vehicle information that is passed back to Autoware.

 ## 1. Requirements

 Goals:

-- The Vehicle component converts Autoware commands to a vehicle-specific format and converts vehicle status in a vehicle-specific format to Autoware messages.
+- The Vehicle Interface component converts Autoware commands to a vehicle-specific format and converts vehicle status in a vehicle-specific format to Autoware messages.
 - The interface between Autoware and the Vehicle component is abstracted and independent of hardware.
 - The interface is extensible such that additional vehicle-specific commands can be easily added.
 For example, headlight control.